Unnikrishna Pillai

 Research Interests

-Signal Processing and Communications: Synthetic Aperture Radar (SAR) Imaging, Waveform Design, Electronic Signal Identification, Rational Approximation, Array Signal Processing, Portfolio Optimization, Swarming Technoligy for Autonomous Navigation.
+Signal Processing and Communications: Synthetic Aperture Radar (SAR) Imaging, Space Radar, Waveform Design, Electronic Signal ID, Rational Approximation, Array Signal Processing, Portfolio Optimization, Swarming Technology for Autonomous Navigation.

 Institute of Technology, BHU, Varanasi, India 1977